“Lose 30 pounds in 7 days!” “Get rich quick!” “Build muscle faster than ever!”

 So you see, if you want more vitality you’ve got to create the habits that will give you that, and that can be slow going.
 Luckily, going slow not only gets you where you want to be, but you can pick up all sorts of other benefits along the way.

-one of those habits many people need to develop.
+Patience is actually one of those habits many people need to develop.
 I know that’s true for me.
 When I first started down this path, I would look at my thighs and think, “Aren’t you guys supposed to be getting thinner?”
 Or I’d get frustrated spending so much of my Sunday doing meal prep that I’d have to wonder if it was really worth it.
 But that’s because I didn’t trust the process.
 Once I changed my mindset, however, I found that I could face these difficulties, maybe not happily, but definitely without getting frustrated and angry.

 And you know what?
 Practicing patience helped me: